 “Believe me, I wish that there was.
 It’s fucking lonely here.”

 “I can imagine.”

 “Can you?
 How long have you been here for?”

 “Oh.
 Yeah.
 You don’t know lonely.
 I’ve been here ages.
 Absolutely dreadful, I won’t lie, but at least the view never gets old.”

-I looked to the horizon, to the distant expanses of moon rock, and then at everything in between before asking, “The view of what?”
+I looked to the horizon, to the distant expanses of white lunar rocks and ridges, and then at everything in between before asking, “The view of what?
+Scarface’s home world?”

 “What do you mean ‘the view of what’?” she asked, incredulously, “The view!
 What have you been doing this entire time?”